ZHolloman/Hospital-Wait-Times-Analysis/README.md

 - Are we to busy?
 - Is is a certain type of patient?

-## My questions for managemnt with answers
+## My questions for managment with answers
 1. What are the business goals?

     > Make money and Limit long wait times